javabrown/congni-batch/README.md

 # congni-batch

-Application to evaluate multiple data files(csv) in spring batch process and returnd the processd result.
+Test application to evaluate multiple csv-formatted data files using spring-batch and returnd the processed result.

 Usage: